uOttawa-IT-Research-teaching/CNN-ImageInferencing/README.md

 Please send an e-mail to pdarveau@uottawa.ca to request the container SIF file.

 # Instructions for running container on Alliance cluster:
-The container can only run from the scratch or project folders
+Using a container from the scratch or project folders on an Alliance cluster works best as it avoids all the environment set up that comes with setting up new software.
+You can choose to run your container on a CPU or GPU.
+The container .SIF file needs to be built on a system where you have root access so we recommend installing Apptainer on your local PC and upload the .SIF file to the cluster.
+Below is an example of how to run the image file and access the jupyter environment.

 ## On the Alliance cluster:
-module load apptainer/1.1.8​
+module load apptainer/1.1.8​​

-tar -xf notebooks.tar    ​

 apptainer run test.sif     (Wait for Singularity>  prompt)​